Limited Liability Company Attorney in Arlington, Virginia

 Owners who use limited liability companies to start new businesses in the situations described above are generally able to obtain advantages not available to owners using other types of organizations.
 If an individual transfers investment assets to an LLC and transfers interests in the LLC to children, the individual will be entitled to receive discounts in the computation of the value of his or her remaining LLC interests for federal estate tax purposes.

-For individuals who own a professional business organization, operating the business as an LLC is preferable to operating the business as a corporation because many favorable tax rules applicable to professional limited liability companies do not apply to professional corporations.
-For individuals who anticipate that their new business organization will initially generate taxable losses, classification of the LLC as a partnership for income tax purposes will enable the individuals to report their shares of the losses on their personal income tax returns.
+For individuals who own a professional business organization, operating the business as an LLC is preferable, as opposed to operating the business as a corporation, because many favorable tax rules applicable to professional limited liability companies do not apply to professional corporations.
+For individuals who anticipate that their new business organization will initially generate taxable losses, the classification of the LLC as a partnership for income tax purposes will enable the individuals to report their shares of the losses on their personal income tax returns.

 Under Virginia law, as a general rule, no member or manager of an LLC is personally liable for obligations of the LLC solely as a result of his or her status as a member or manager.
 For example, if an LLC incurs an obligation to a creditor, the creditor cannot successfully sue a member of the LLC in connection with that obligation based solely on proof of that member’s membership in the LLC.
 The principle that immunizes an LLC’s members from liability for the LLC’s obligations is similar to the principle that provides a corporation’s shareholders with immunity from liability for the corporation’s obligations.